How to get ratings and reviews for your business

 The most common form of getting reviews from customers is through email review requests that you can send post-purchase.
 One thing that we recommend keeping in mind:

-• Set the right messaging/tone: Encourage honesty and be straight to the point.
-Customers are expecting review requests and are used to receiving them.
+- Set the right messaging/tone: Encourage honesty and be straight to the point.
+Customers are used to receiving review requests and are expecting them.

-• Add coupons: Incentivizing reviews is your best chance of getting a review!
-It’s a win-win situation for both, and a great way to turn your customers into repeat customers once they left their reviews.
+- Add coupons: Incentivizing reviews is your best chance of getting a review!
+It’s a win-win situation for both and a great way to turn your customers into repeat customers once they leave their reviews.

-However, with email marketing being used by every brand nowadays, it’s becoming harder to stand out and you may suffer low open rates on those emails.
-We recommend diversifying your communication channels and trying different techniques to ensure they receive, read and engage with your messages.
+However, with every brand using email marketing nowadays, it’s becoming harder to stand out, and you may suffer low open rates on those emails.
+We recommend diversifying your communication channels and trying different techniques to ensure recipients receive, read, and engage with your messages.

 Collect reviews with SMS automation

-One of the great alternatives to email marketing is SMS marketing.
+One great alternative to email marketing is SMS marketing.
 While a bit more intrusive, it’s also more immediate.

 Mailchimp’s Email Marketing Benchmarks and Statistics by Industry, claims that e-commerce’s average open rate stands around 15%.